 Occasionally, asbestos-related mesothelioma may be due to environmental exposures.
 Asbestos is a naturally occuring mineral, and in a few places in the world asbestos and related minerals may be present in sufficient quantity to expose residents through the local soils and water.
 Almost all asbestos-related mesotheliomas, however, are related to occupational environments such as shipbuilding, manufacturing, and construction work, or to secondary exposure to the families of workers who consistently brought home contaminated work clothing.
 These are not “naturally” occuring cancers — they are a disease for which someone, usually employers, are responsible due to worker exposure to asbestos while in the workplace.

 If you or a loved one has contracted mesothelioma that may be asbestos-related, you should seriously consider contacting a qualified attorney as soon as possible.
 There are firm deadlines for pursuing claims that vary from state to state, and these cases are complicated and challenging to pursue.
-At the Law Offices of Edward A. Smith, we understand not only how to get you the legal help you need, we also understand the devastating impact mesothelioma can have upon its victims and their families.
+At the Edward A Smith Law Offices, we understand not only how to get you the legal help you need, we also understand the devastating impact mesothelioma can have upon its victims and their families.